Simon Martin (artist)

-Simon Martin (born 1965) is a British artist living and working in London.
-Martin is known for his video works.
+Simon Martin (born 1965) is an English artist living and working in London, known for his video works.

 Early life

-Martin was born in Cheshire, England in 1965.
+Martin was born in Cheshire, England, in 1965.
 He attended the Slade School of Fine Art, University College London, between 1985 and 1989.

 Career

-In 2005 Martin showed his video work Wednesday Afternoon in solo exhibitions at White Columns, New York City, Counter Gallery, London and The Power Plant, Toronto.
-Reviewing the New York exhibition in the New York Times, Roberta Smith called the work a "a minor masterpiece of poetic discretion".
-In 2011, his film Louis Ghost Chair, commissioned by the British organization Film and Video Umbrella, premiered at the Holbourne Museum in Bath, UK.
-His film Lemon 03 Generations (Turn it Around version) was presented as an outdoor projection by the Henry Moore museum in December 2014.
-In 2015 he presented his film UR Feeling in a solo show at the Camden Arts Centre.
-Known until this point for his films that used portrayed only static objects, UR Feeling was his first work to use human performers.
+In 2005, Martin showed his video work Wednesday Afternoon in solo exhibitions at White Columns, New York City; Counter Gallery, London; and The Power Plant, Toronto.
+Reviewing the New York exhibition in The New York Times, Roberta Smith called the work a "a minor masterpiece of poetic discretion".

+In 2011, his film Louis Ghost Chair, commissioned by the British organization Film and Video Umbrella, premiered at the Holbourne Museum in Bath.
+His film Lemon 03 Generations (Turn it Around version) was presented as an outdoor projection by the Henry Moore Foundation in December 2014.

+In 2015, he presented his film UR Feeling in a solo show at the Camden Arts Centre.
+Known until this point for his films that portrayed only static objects, UR Feeling was his first work to use human performers.

 He was included in the 2006 Tate Triennial.

-In 2008 he received the £45,000 Paul Hamlyn Foundation visual arts award.
+In 2008, he received the £45,000 Paul Hamlyn Foundation visual-arts award.

-Since 2005 he has worked with sound.
+Since 2005, he has worked in sound art.